ron4fun/hashids.node.js/README.md

 - Overall approximately **4x** faster
 - Consistent shuffle function uses slightly modified version of [Fisher–Yates algorithm](http://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm)
 - Generate large hash strings faster (where _minHashLength_ is more than 1000 chars)
-- When using _minimum hash length_ parameter, hash character disorder has been improved
+- When using _minHashLength_, hash character disorder has been improved
 - Basic English curse words will now be avoided even with custom alphabet
 - New unit tests with [Jasmine](https://github.com/mhevery/jasmine-node)
 - Support for MongoDB ObjectId